Chart Color Schemes

 McCrae shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 25.0%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 17.4%, followed by postgraduate qualifications (4.4%) and graduate diplomas (3.2%).
-Vocational credentials are prevalent, with 40.5% of residents aged 15+ holding such qualifications, including advanced diplomas (13.6%) and certificates (26.9%).
-A total of 20.6% of the population is actively engaged in formal education, with 7.1% in primary, 6.0% in secondary, and 3.3% in tertiary education.
+Vocational credentials are prominent, with 40.5% of residents aged 15+ holding them, including advanced diplomas (13.6%) and certificates (26.9%).
+A total of 20.6% of the population is actively pursuing formal education, including 7.1% in primary, 6.0% in secondary, and 3.3% in tertiary education.

 Frequently Asked Questions - Education